andrewgalb/futures/metacampus.md

+# Metacampus

-•	Will Virtual/Meta campuses replace/coexist with physical campuses?
+•Will Virtual/Meta campuses replace/coexist with physical campuses?
 We've already witnessed a big transition towards online, virtual, hybrid.

 •	Will we receive our education and study in the Virtual, physical or hybrid campus as we know it?